 On Saturday, J. & I metroed over to Place de la Madeleine to review the Fouchon eclair weekend.
 See previous blog entry Gotta Share an Eclair.
 In summary the eclairs' taste and presentation lived up to its promise but the in-house dining experience was disappointing.
+Fouchon's is an upscale gourmet shop where all the food is displayed like art and treated the same.

 After a week of dreaming about the aromas of fresh baked eclairs like in an American donut shop when the donuts are fresh out of the fryer, it was disappointing to enter through the pink tinted sliding glass doors and smell something akin to the humidity of museum air.
 The pink tinted sliding glass doors was like looking through rose colored glasses.
-So what the shop lacked in aromas, they made up for in the presentation.
-The eclairs sat as art protected behind a clear plexi-glass counter-top like the Mona Lisa in the Louvre behind her bullet proof shield.
-This eclair art was priced like art too and cost as much as our bottle of Head & Shoulder's at $7/piece.
+So what the shop lacked in aromas,

 For breakfast we ordered a coconut ganache eclair, chocolate mousse eclair and gilded eclair!
 I don't believe I have ever had the opportunity to eat gold.